emilyjspencer/Notes/React/README.md

 * With class-based components, the old state is merged with the new.
 * this.setState automatically merges the old state with the new However, with functional components, this doesn't happen.
-We have to manually copy the old state by using useState as many times as is needed
+We have to manually copy the old state by using useState as many times as it needed

 Example of converting a class-based component into a functional component: